Codevendor/inferjs/README.md

 foo('test', 1234, true);
 ```

-There are many ways to utilize the InferJs library.
-The example above, imports in the pre-compiled Infers file that was created with the InferCompiler.
+There are many ways to utilize the **InferJs** library.
+The example above, imports in the pre-compiled Infers file that was created with the **InferCompiler**.
 Intialize the Infer library class with the infers to use.
 ```js
 import { Infers } from "./infers/test1.infer.mjs";